 Seneca advises ‘…[that even the bravest of men go] blind with dizziness if he looks down on an immense depth (vastem altitudinem) when standing on this brink (in crepidine eius) (57.4)

 ‘So cast, the brink of life begins to resemble the brink of nothingness … and the point is that the destitution of the self is not an aberration: it is one of the commonest ways in which subjects are formed in antiquity.
 Self-destitution paradoxically is a finely honed technique of the self, a practice that produces, literally constitutes – the self.’
 (Porter, Foucault Studies 2017).

 Using these insights as a springboard we want to explore the formation of self as a look into the abyss: as Poe proposed in ‘The Imp of the Perverse’ staring into the abyss was dangerous because it looked back at you.
 Nietzsche attests to this in more dire terms in Beyond Good and Evil.
 Yet Seneca would scoff at fear of this examination of the self; the momentous problem of self-formation was an ethical imperative.

 And in his essay about the collective unconscious, projection of universal anxieties that the ‘rumours’ of flying saucers attest to, Jung quotes Goethe’s Faust: ‘Then to the depths!/I could as well say height:/It’s all the same.’

-We are looking for papers exploring the abyss, and how it constitutes and heals the Self, or does not.
-We are particularly looking for work that focuses on depth psychology in relationship to Ancient Greek and Roman writers.
-Papers will be accepted that explore aspects of this problematic of descent/ascent into the depths within the frame of analytical and all theoretical orientations of depth psychology and archaic thought.
+Presentations will explore the abyss, and how it constitutes and heals the Self, or does not.
+Papers will focus on depth psychology in relationship to Ancient Greek and Roman writers, exploring aspects of this problematic of descent/ascent into the depths within the frame of analytical and all theoretical orientations of depth psychology and archaic thought.